 Optimizing the layout of your forms makes them more user-friendly and lets you control exactly how you display information on your forms.

 There are three main ways to customize the Gravity Forms layout:

 - Built-in options for basic layout choices.

-- CSS (Gravity Forms includes a number of built-in CSS classes).
+- CSS styling (Gravity Forms includes a number of built-in CSS classes).

-In this article, you’ll learn how to use all three methods to customize the layout of your forms.
+In this tutorial, you’ll learn how to use all three methods to customize the layout of your forms.